-Point to dh message 3 buffer generated by session responder in this function, and the buffer must be in enclave address space.
+Pointer to the dh message 3 buffer generated by a session responder in this function.
+The buffer must be in enclave address space.

-The value of the pointer must be a valid address within an enclave, as well as the end address of the session structure.
+The pointer value must be a valid address within an enclave, as well as the end address of the session structure.

-dh_session [in/out]
+dh session [in/out]

-Point to dh session structure that is used during establishment, and the buffer must be in enclave address space.
+Pointer to the dh session structure used during establishment.
+The buffer must be in enclave address space.

-The value of the pointer must be a valid address within an enclave, as well as the end address of the session structure.
+The pointer value must be a valid address within an enclave, as well as the end address of the session structure.